-• To promote sustainable and compact growth to address issues of vacancy including the reuse or redevelopment of vacant, underutilised sites and buildings for alternative uses.
+To promote sustainable and compact growth to address issues of vacancy including the reuse or redevelopment of vacant, underutilised sites and buildings for alternative uses.

 The Strategic Flood Risk Assessment in Volume in 10(c) of this Plan advises that there is limited flood risk in Lissycasey, with three small streams passing through the settlement.
 The lands on the bank of the streams may be at some flood risk which includes commercial, agricultural, and existing residential and open space uses.
 The SFRA advises that open space zoning and agriculture are appropriate and should be retained.
 Redevelopment of the commercial and residential sites should be controlled through development management and risks associated with the culvert blocking should be assessed and used to inform finished floor levels.
+There should be no new development within Flood Zone A or B, and only minor development, as indicated under Section 5.28 of the Planning Guidelines, such as extensions, will be permitted.